cerebral-legacy/cerebral-website/content/get-started/14_routing.en.md

 Nice!
 But what has this to do with Routing?
 Well thats Routing made easy.
 It is all about *Signals* and *State* and that is stuff we already know.

-Now imagine your browser addressbar is just an input.
+Now imagine your browsers addressbar is just an input.
 If that input changes it calls a signal that changes *activeTab* state.

 Yeah!
 That is basically what **cerebral-router** does!